Mechanico-Chemical Ablation Traverse City | Cadillac, MI

 This procedure is contraindicated in patients with known allergies to polidocanol or Sodium Tetradecol sclerosants.
 Like other vein procedures, side effect or complications are rare.
 Potential complications include DVT, bruising, numbness and tingling.
 As with RFA and laser, a follow up ultrasound is typically scheduled several days after the procedure to confirm successful treatment and to rule out any potential complications.

-Mechanico-Chemical Ablation Recovery
+Recovery From Mechanico-Chemical Ablation

 The recovery from these procedures is the same as with our radiofrequency ablation procedures.
 Patients need to wear a compression stocking for two weeks after their treatment.
 Dr. Heeringa will perform a follow-up ultrasound within one week after the procedure to confirm that the treated vein has closed off.

-Is mechanico-chemical ablation painful?
+Does mechanico-chemical ablation Hurt?

 Our patients find this method of ablation to be more comfortable because it doesn’t rely on heat energy to irritate the vein wall.
 It doesn’t require anesthesia and patients can return to normal activities immediately.